Final Termination Notice

 - The utility will offer you a special payment agreement (SPA) at least five days before turn-off unless it is determined that you have the financial resources to pay the amount owed.
 If you sign a special payment agreement, service cannot be disconnected.
-If you are unable to reach an agreement with the BPU, the NEW YORK STATE PUBLIC SERVICE COMMISSION (PSC) staff will help you to make such an agreement.
+If you are unable to reach an agreement with the BPU, the New York Department of Public Service (DPS) staff will help you to make such an agreement.

 - Unless you qualify for special protections described as "Hardship Procedures," your services will be turned off if: